April 21, 2015

-I'm a Featured Columnist for the NFL Draft, and served as Major League Baseball FC from 2010 to 2012.
+I'm a Featured Columnist for the National Football League specializing in the NFL Draft, and served as Major League Baseball FC from 2010 to 2012.
 I served as NFL Draft columnist for the AFC North in April 2011, and in May 2011 I covered the Horse Racing Triple Crown races.

 Have you checked out this kid?
 Jordan Thompson 6'4" 250 lbs.
 TE out of Ohio University.
 This is a kid that is on the NFL radar, but one that the general public hasn't heard much about.
 Definitely worth your time to check him out.